 WHAT IS TRADITIONAL PORTUGUESE FOOD?

-As described, hearty dishes made with meat, seafood, legumes, and vegetables favor heavily in traditional Portuguese food.
+As described, hearty Portuguese dishes made with meat, seafood, legumes, and vegetables favor heavily in the local cuisine.
 It’s a Mediterranean-based cuisine that makes use of a wide variety of spices, many of which came from Portugal’s former colonies.

 Olive oil is used as a base in many Portuguese dishes, either for cooking or for flavoring meals.
 Bread is a staple at the Portuguese dinner table while wine is the traditional Portuguese drink.

-According to the Taste Porto website, if you were to represent Portuguese cuisine with just one dish, then that dish would have to be cozido a portuguesa.
-It’s a type of traditional Portuguese boiled meal made with a wide variety of meats, smoked sausages, vegetables, and spices.
+According to the Taste Porto website, if you were to represent Portuguese food with just one dish, then that dish would have to be cozido a portuguesa.
+It’s a type of Portuguese boiled meal made with a wide variety of meats, smoked sausages, vegetables, and spices.

-To help organize this Portuguese food guide, I’ve divided the dishes by category.
+To help organize this guide, I’ve arranged the Portuguese dishes by category.
 Click on a link to jump to any section.

 PORTUGUESE SOUPS / SIDES